apace100/origins-docs/docs/types/power_types/modify_swim_speed.md

     }
 }
 ```

-This power makes the entity that has the power swim/walk significantly faster in water.
+This power will make the entity that has the power swim/walk significantly faster in water.